NoodleHam/Air-Guitar-with-Hand-Detection/README.md

 This program that allows you to play different notes (technically, sin waves of different frequencies) at different volumes by moving your hand in front of the webcam.
 Created for fun.

+For a demo, see *air-guitar-demo.mkv* under the project directory.

 ## Setup
 Install Python 3from python.org.